-While the duration of ecstasy’s high can vary, expect the drug to stay in your body for hours.
+While the duration of ecstasy’s high can vary, many wonder, how long does molly last?
+Expect the drug to stay in your body for hours.
 Ecstasy (or MDMA) has a half-life of about eight hours, meaning it can take about 40 hours (or five half-lives) to clear it from your body.

-Many people ask: “How long does ecstasy stay in your system?”
-If you’re asking this question because you hope to pass a drug test, here’s what you need to know about typical testing time frames:
+Many people ask: “How long does ecstasy stay in your system?” or “How long does MDMA stay in your system” If you’re asking this question because you hope to pass a drug test, here’s what you need to know about typical testing time frames:

 Your time frames may differ due to your metabolism, how much you took, your health, and more.